tryolabs/luminoth/docs/usage/dataset.rst

 ``VOCdevkit/VOC2007`` directory obtained from extracting the tar file provided by the dataset page.

 The output directory is specified with the ``--output-dir`` option.
-This is the path where the TFrecords files will be stored, so make sure there's enough space in the disk.
+Inside it, one TFrecords file per dataset split will be stored.
+This file may be very, very large, depending on the dataset, so make sure there's enough space in the disk.

 You can also specify which dataset splits (i.e. train, validation or test) to convert, whenever that information is available.
 You can do so by using the